Everesting Great Dun Fell

 I forgot to get a photo of the place, but if you have passed by the Knock Christian Centre, let me know if you think it really looks like a centre of Christianity or the centre of bad things happening, and people disappearing, like something out of True Detective.

 As it turned out, the twigs had been configured to spell out ‘GO JOE’ and had been left by Simon Douglas and a trio of Muckles who had heard what I was up to and happened to have been passing by the bottom of the climb whilst on an epic 200 mile ride round the Yorkshire Dales and the North Pennines.
-What I experienced was a double whammy of relief - I wasn’t going to be murdered and bummed, instead, I was motivated and encouraged by the message, although at that point I didn’t know who had left it.
+What I experienced was a double whammy of relief - I wasn’t going to be murdered, instead, I was motivated and encouraged by the message, although at that point I didn’t know who had left it.
 I assumed it was just someone I had passed on the hill, guessed what I was up to, and got my name from the obnoxious, personalised reg plate on my car.

 There came a point when I was really having to scrape the barrel for motivation, and only the merest dregs of morale were to be found.
 I would take what I could, though.
 The thought suddenly came to me before starting Rep 12 that listening to some Van Halen might perk me up.
 No idea where that came from, but it worked an absolute charm.
 Intuition is a wonderful thing.
 Most of the time I had been listening to my ambient playlist, some super droney, atmospheric black metal on one of the mega foggy reps and, at one point, which turned out to be a mistake, the Watford v Leicester game on Talk Sport Radio.